What is SharePoint Framework?

 So, when should I use the SharePoint Framework?

 Generally speaking, whenever you want to extend the capabilities of the modern team sites, solutions based on the SharePoint Framework are your only option.
-SharePoint Framework is the only SharePoint development model that works with modern SharePoint sites.
+SPFx is the only SharePoint development model that works with modern SharePoint sites.

 There are also other architectural consideration for using the SharePoint Framework and other SharePoint development models and I will discuss it in more detail in a separate article, but whatever development model you use, code quality is an important factor in how your solutions will perform and stand the test of time.
 It is important to find a way to create a gold standard across all customization projects.